 Black water can contain dangerous bacteria and/or human waste.
 For this reason, we recommend reaching out to the experts at PuroClean for dealing with black water damage mitigation and restoration.
 We have specialized equipment, training, and knowledge to handle the situation safely and effectively.
 We do not recommend attempting to remove the black water yourself.

-Remediating black water contamination in a building requires careful planning and utilization of specialized equipment.
+Remediating black water damage in a building requires careful planning and utilization of specialized equipment.
 A licensed contractor will know how to assess the damages, sanitize, and thoroughly dry the affected areas.

 Here are some steps to follow in the event of black water damage:

-3. A hired contractor can conduct a thorough inspection of the affected areas to determine the severity of the damage.
+- Hire a contractor to conduct a thorough inspection of the affected areas to determine the severity of the damage.
 The restoration process depends on this assessment.

-4. Excess water should be rapidly removed to prevent further damage.
-Contaminated porous items, sewage, and other waste should also be removed.
+- Remove contaminated porous items, sewage, and other waste.
 Special tools such as air scrubbers or negative air machines may be used to prevent contamination in unaffected areas.
-Affected surfaces are cleaned and sanitized with EPA-approved disinfectants.

 Foam cushions or mattresses should be discarded if they have been in contact with sewage or bodily fluids.
 Wood surfaces such as cabinets, drawers, and molding are generally restored by refinishing to restore their appearance.